2. Professional Responsibilities of Community Pharmacists: A Complete Guide

 Pharmacists are among the most accessible healthcare professionals.
 In case of minor ailments such as common cold, diarrhea, body aches, spasms, and sprains, pharmacists can provide suitable medications and appropriate advice.

 This helps reduce unnecessary doctor visits and ensures quick relief for patients while maintaining safety.
+Pharmacists must use their clinical judgment to determine when a condition is beyond their scope and refer the patient to a doctor.

 Community pharmacists maintain professional collaboration with general practitioners.
 They guide patients to doctors when medical consultation is required and provide drug-related information to prescribers.